engin-karakurt/microbot-launcher-unix/README.md

 # microbot-launcher-unix

-microbot-launcher-unix is an unofficial Linux & macOS Launcher for [Microbot](https://github.com/chsami/microbot)!
+microbot-launcher-unix is an unofficial Windows, macOS and Linux Launcher for [Microbot](https://github.com/chsami/microbot)!

+Although it can be used on all 3 platforms just fine, it is mainly intended for using Microbot on macOS or Linux (Hence why the -unix is in the name!).
+For Windows you can use the [Official Launcher](https://themicrobot.com/) too.

 ## Table of contents
 - [Features](#features)